MilohPadgett/SubmersibleDataLogger/README.md

 (insert picture of aligning markings and fully installed)
 9. Place the shoulder screw into the hole on the outer enclosure and use a 5/64" drive hex key to thread the screw into the end plug.
 10. Insert the dummy plug OR properly potted 6-pin cable into the 6-pin female bulkhead connector on the datalogger.
 CAUTION: Only apply pressure to the pins when they are in line with the bulkhead connector, they are easily bent and damaged.

+### Retreiving the Data
+1. Before removing the shoulder screw and outer housing, use a rag or paper towel to dry off the datalogger
+2. Use a 5/64" drive hex key to remove the shoulder screw
+3. Pull the outer housing off of the end plug and internal bracket.
+This will require a lot of force; if it is too difficult to remove by hand then clamping in a vise or using allen keys to pry between the end plug and outer housing may help.
+4. Use a rag or paper towel to dry off the rest of the datalogger.
+5. Remove the microSD card from the PCB.
+6. Plug into your computer and retrieve the desired files.

+### Storing the Datalogger
+1. Ensure that all components are dry.
+2. Unplug the JST connector on the PCB that connects to the Battery Pack.
+3. Remove all 10 batteries and store in a dry, insulated space.